 - is created as part of arrangements entered into on an arm’s-length basis

-- all the financial benefits that can be provided under the right must be provided over a period ending no later than more than five years after the end of the income year in which the relevant CGT event occurs in relation to the disposal of the relevant active asset.
-The 5-year requirement will be breached if the agreement includes an option for the parties to extend the period over which financial benefits are provided or to enter into a new agreement providing for the continuation of substantially similar financial benefit.
+- all the financial benefits that can be provided under the right must be provided over a period ending no later than more than five years after the end of the income year in which the relevant CGT event occurs concerning the disposal of the relevant active asset.
+The 5-year requirement will be breached if the agreement includes an option for the parties to extend the period over which financial benefits are provided or to enter into a new agreement providing for the continuation of substantially similar financial benefits.

 As mentioned, this taxation treatment of earnout rights results in the amount of a capital gain or loss changing because of financial benefits provided or received in subsequent income years.
 As a result, several special rules were inserted into the ITAA 97 to ensure that this does not disadvantage taxpayers or impose unnecessary compliance and administrative costs.